 - Pride & Prejudice Essay Project

-includes activities to do throughout the book which culminate in the final essay assignment
+includes activities to do throughout the book which culminate in the final essay assignment -- she chose the social conventions brochure

 This post contains affiliate links to the materials I actually use for homeschooling.
 I hope you find them helpful.
 Thank you for your support!